 A product is something that fulfills the demands of a certain group, often known as a target market.
 Anything from computers to clothes may be considered a product, as can a service like advertising.
 Each product goes through the product life cycle, from creation through market testing and, eventually, release.

 A project, on the other hand, is a set of tasks to attain a certain aim.
 Projects should include results and deliverables, which might be anything from a website overhaul to a new internal process.

 What Does a Product Manager Do?

-A product manager is responsible for the success of the product throughout its life cycle.
+A Product Manager is responsible for the success of the product throughout its life cycle.
 From creating the vision for the product to understanding user needs to overseeing the development and launch of the product, to incorporating user feedback into the product, the product manager is the leader of the product team.

 They also have to collaborate with other departments within the company to get their product off the ground.
 Product managers deal with a development team from the very beginning of a product life cycle.

-This includes identifying a need in the market, defining what needs to be done to meet that need, planning how it will be accomplished within an allotted time frame, gathering resources for successful execution of the plan, and finally launching and marketing the finished product, leading it to successful project completion.
+This includes identifying a need in the market, defining what needs to be done to meet that need, planning how it will be accomplished within an allotted time frame, gathering resources for the successful execution of the plan, and finally launching and marketing the finished product, leading it to successful project completion.